Fracking in the United States: Economic impact

 Hydraulic fracturing of tight oil and shale gas deposits has the potential to alter the geography of energy production in the US.
 In the short run, in counties with hydrofracturing employment in the oil and gas sector more than doubled in the last 10 years, with spill-overs in local transportation, construction, and manufacturing sectors.
 The manufacturing sector benefits from lower energy prices, giving the US manufacturing sector a competitive edge.
 On average, natural gas prices have decreased by more than 30% in counties above shale deposits compared to the rest of the US.

-Some research has highlighted the negative effects on house prices for properties in the direct vicinity of fracturing wells.
+However, some research has highlighted the negative effects on house prices for properties in the direct vicinity of fracturing wells.
 Local house prices in Pennsylvania decrease if the property is close to a hydrofracking gas well and is not connected to city water, suggesting that the concerns of ground water pollution are priced by markets.

+In the state of Oklahoma, fracking is known to have caused a number of earthquakes, though at a much smaller scale than that of wastewater injection.